-Visiting NYC DOT Locations for Canopy Permits & Permit Summons
+Visiting NYC DOT Locations for Canopy Information & Permit/Construction Related Summons

-- NYC DOT’s HIQA offices are allowing visitors for Canopy Permits and to pick up permit summonses.
+- NYC DOT’s HIQA offices are allowing visitors to pick up Permit/Construction related summonses and to provide Canopy information by appointment only.

 - Please complete the Health Screening (dotcovidvisitorscreening.info) before arriving at the office.
 You must show “cleared” status to enter the building.